B-Hartley/drinkaware/GUIDE.md

 ## Available Drinks

-The following drink types are available in the Drinkaware API:
+The following drink types are available in the Drinkaware API and can be selected from the dropdown menu when using services:

 ### Beer
 - Lager (`FAB60DBF-911F-4286-9C3E-0F0BCB40E3B7`): 4.0% ABV